ngocsangyem/dictionary-generator/README.md

 ```

 - Shows the total number of words processed across all chunks
-- Calculates the sum by:
+- Calculates the sum by checking these sources in order:
-  - Reading all progress files in `./chunks/progress/`
+  1. Progress files in `./output/progress/` directory
-  - Adding up the `totalProcessed` count from each chunk
+  2. The merged result file in `./output/merged/result_final.json`
-  - Verifying actual word counts from merged data
+  3. Individual `final.json` files in chunk directories

 ### Test Processing